 The application client does not work directly with the enterprise bean, but

-creates an instance of its home interface, CustomerControllerHome
+creates an instance of its home interface, CustomerControllerHome.

-The home interface extends EJBHome
+The home interface extends EJBHome and has a create

 method for creating the enterprise bean in its container.

-is thrown if the enterprise bean cannot be
+CreateException is thrown if the enterprise bean cannot be

-is thrown if a communications-related
+created, and RemoteException is thrown if a communications-related

 exception occurs during the execution of a remote method.